Addiction Recovery Mobile Outreach Team (ARMOT)

 - Intervention: ARMOT provides 1) case management and recovery support services to individuals with substance use disorders and 2) education and support to rural hospital staff, patients, and their loved ones.

-- Results: In the first 18 months of its grant cycle, ARMOT made 254 referrals.
+- Results: In the first 3 years of the program, ARMOT has received 943 referrals.

-And overdoses weren't the only reason patients with opioid use disorder were going to the hospital.
-Some patients were looking for comfort medications, while others seeking detox or treatment didn't know where to go.
+In addition to going to the hospital for an overdose, some patients were looking for comfort medications, while others seeking detox or treatment didn't know where to go.
 The rural counties of Armstrong, Indiana, and Clarion developed a program that would provide these patients with treatment and support whether they entered a hospital or a treatment facility.

 The Addiction Recovery Mobile Outreach Team (ARMOT) is a collaboration of: